 This is a big one.
 As you're probably already well aware, student teaching (sadly!) doesn't pay.
 This means that you will be teaching full time without an income, so you'll want to plan accordingly and get your finances in line now.
 If possible this summer, set a little bit of extra money aside to help float you while you're student teaching.

-If you'll be working another part-time job while student teaching, like many teachers do, make sure you've adequately communicated with your other job and have a schedule lined up that won't interfere with your teaching schedule.
+If you'll be working another job while student teaching, like many teachers do, make sure you've adequately communicated with your other job and have a schedule lined up that won't interfere with your teaching schedule.
 Keep in mind that juggling two jobs will be overwhelming at times, so the more you can balance your schedule, the better.

 #6 - Rest and Relax